-The 2020 Martin Luther King, Jr. Day Writing Awards is accepting submissions from high school and college students in the Greater Pittsburgh area.
+The 2020 Martin Luther King, Jr. Day Writing Awards is accepting submissions from all high school and college students in western Pennsylvania and all Carnegie Mellon campuses.
 (You must be currently enrolled at the time of submission.)
 The deadline for entries is Sunday, November 24, 2019.

 We seek personal narratives dealing with individual experiences of difference and discrimination or personal reflections on Dr. King’s legacy that rely on concrete detail.
 Past prize winners have addressed a wide range of related topics, such as racism, ethnic and cultural prejudice, assimilation and identity, gender/sexual orientation, religious persecution, gender bias, sexual assault, cognitive/developmental/ intellectual/mental/physical/sensory differences, and stereotypes of all kinds.

 A good submission should:

 - Be specific: The poem/essay should not simply state broad, general platitudes about difference, but should explore the subject through a personal narrative that incorporates rich details and acknowledges the complexities of this difficult subject.
 Use descriptive, sensory language to bring readers into the situation you are writing about, and try to avoid abstraction and over-simplification.